opentelekomcloud-docs/elastic-cloud-server/umn/source/permissions_management/creating_a_user_and_granting_ecs_permissions.rst

 #. .. _en-us_topic_0170265913__li8447183891715:

-   Create a user group and assign permissions to it.
+   `Create a user group and assign permissions <https://docs.otc.t-systems.com/usermanual/iam/iam_01_0030.html>`__.

-   Create a user group on the IAM console, and attach the **ECSReadOnlyAccess** policy to the group.
+   Create a user group on the IAM console and assign the **ECS ReadOnlyAccess** permissions to the group.

-#.
-Create an IAM user.
+#. `Create a user and add the user to the user group <https://docs.otc.t-systems.com/usermanual/iam/iam_01_0031.html>`__.

    Create a user on the IAM console and add the user to the group created in :ref:`1 <en-us_topic_0170265913__li8447183891715>`.

-#.
-Log in and verify permissions.
+#. `Log in to the management console as the created user <https://docs.otc.t-systems.com/usermanual/iam/iam_01_0032.html>`__.

-   Log in to the ECS console by using the created user, and verify that the user only has read permissions for ECS.
+   In the authorized region, perform the following operations:

    -  Choose **Compute** > **Elastic Cloud Server** in **Service List**.
 On the ECS console, click **Create ECS**.
 If the creation attempt failed, the **ECSReadOnlyAccess** policy has already taken effect.
    -  Choose any service other than ECS in **Service List**.
 If a message appears indicating that you have insufficient permissions to access the service, the **ECSReadOnlyAccess** policy has already taken effect.